code-423n4/2024-06-gondi/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._
-## 🐺 C4 team: paste this into the bottom of the sponsor's audit repo `README`, then delete this line

 If the owner of the pool or poolunderwriter are compromised, then pools could be drained by setting underwriting terms agains worthless NFTs.
 The security of those wallets is in a separate layer (multi-sig / governor contract) and should not be considered.